Sushant-project62/Sushant-project62/README.md

 **🌱 Smart Farming – IoT Crop Recommendation**

 IoT + ML based solution to recommend suitable crops using sensor data (temperature, humidity, soil moisture).
 Integrated with Blynk Cloud for real-time mobile dashboard.
-*(Click any repo title on my profile to open the project — detailed READMEs in each repo.)*

 ---